istefanou/Game-of-life/README.md

 ![](simulation.png)

-On each round (Button press that is on GUI class) animals move, eat, and reproduce (after some turns).
+On each round (Button press that is on GUI class) animals move, eat, and reproduce(not every turn so that the population can decrease).

 ![](stats.png)